-Volunteers play a vital part in furthering the mandate of the Nature Conservancy of Canada (NCC) in Atlantic Canada.
-They bring a unique perspective, varied expertise and unsurpassed enthusiasm to protect the region’s ecological integrity.
-They participate actively in the management of natural areas, monitor species on our properties, report issues such as illegal wood harvesting or vandalism and keep a watchful eye on our nature preserves.
+Volunteers play a vital part in furthering the work of the Nature Conservancy of Canada (NCC) in Atlantic Canada.
+They bring a unique perspective, a variety of skills and unmatched enthusiasm to protect the region’s ecological integrity.
+They take part in the management of natural areas and monitor species on our properties.
+Volunteers may also report issues, such as illegal wood harvesting or vandalism, and keep a watchful eye on our nature preserves.

 Conservation Volunteers program

-NCC's Conservation Volunteers program engages people in the protection of Canada's biodiversity while providing a meaningful, hands-on educational experience in ecologically significant natural areas.
-Our events are carefully designed to ensure your volunteer time is dedicated to critical conservation action.
+NCC's Conservation Volunteers program engages people in the protection of Canada's biodiversity.
+The program provides meaningful, hands-on experience in ecologically significant natural areas.
+Our events are carefully designed to ensure your volunteer time is dedicated to important conservation action.

-The Conservation Volunteers program offers opportunities to join staff on projects designed to contribute to the long-term stewardship of ecologically significant properties owned and managed by NCC and its partners, right across Canada.
+The Conservation Volunteers program offers opportunities to join staff on projects that contribute to the long-term stewardship of ecologically significant properties owned and managed by NCC and its partners, right across Canada.

 To speak to the Conservation Volunteers coordinator in NCC's Atlantic Region please contact Laurel Bernard at 506.450.6010 | 506.450.6010 ext.
 211.

 Volunteers may be recruited to form local stewardship committees.
-These committees are paramount in the maintenance of our nature preserves and provide valuable input regarding future management decisions.
+These committees are vital to the up-keep of our nature preserves.
+They provide valuable input on future management decisions.

-Volunteers assist in monitoring plant and animal species in our nature preserves.
-Amateur and professional botanists and birders contribute important information on the status of rare and endangered species.
+Volunteers help in monitoring plant and animal species in our nature preserves.
+Amateur and professional botanists and birders provide important information on the status of rare and endangered species.

-Volunteers may also participate in the physical maintenance of the property, help erect signs to delineate the property’s boundary lines, or clear walking trails.
+Volunteers may also take part in the physical maintenance of the property, help put up signs to outline the property’s boundary lines or clear walking trails.